pramnora/bat/README.md

 > FOR %n IN (1,2,3) DO ECHO %n

-**MODULES**
+**PROGRAM MODULES**

 Modularity, is where one MS DOS batch file program can easily be made to call a next.

-So, for example...if we had 2 MS DOS FILES: a.bat/bat...and, we wished to link these together...
+So, for example...if we had 2 x separate MS DOS program files: [a.bat]/[b.bat];
+...and, we wished to link both of these files to run together;
 to, automatically, run/execute one after the other...we would write it as...

 Filename 1: a.bat